go140point6/xahl-node/README.md

         git clone https://github.com/go140point6/xahl-node
         cd xahl-node

-Review xahl_node.vars and adjust default settings and user-specific variables, then run the script:
+Review xahl_node.vars and adjust default settings and user-specific variables, then run the script (you will be prompted for sudo password):

         ./setup.sh